project-koku/korekuta-operator/README.md

 ```
 ## Setup for running the Operator

-First, switch to the OpenShift project called `openshift-metering`.
-This is where we are going to deploy our Operator and its dependencies:
+First, [install the metering-operator](docs/installing-metering.md).
+Next, switch to the `openshift-metering` namespace.
+This is where we are going to deploy our Operator:

 ```
 oc project openshift-metering